 Depending on the amount of movement and deflection, you may need to strengthen the substrate before tiling.
-You can do this either by covering with a 10mm layer of weberfloor flex, 6mm tile backer board, or 15mm plywood.
-Please see solution 14 on pages 38 and 39 for our step-by-step guide on strengthening a wooden floor for tiling.
+You can do this either by covering with a 10mm lauer of weberfloor flex.
+6mm tile backer board, or 15mm plywood.
+Please see solution 1.4 on pages 38 and 39 for our stepby-step guide on strengthening a wooden floor for tiling.
 Strengthening the substrate will decrease the amount of movement associated with timber and non-tongue and groove floorboards and chipboard.